kpeter97/Metastable/README.md

 # Metastable
-Test codes for metastability inpection
+Test codes for metastability inspection

 -----------Not for Synthesis!----------